Get

 Image Credit: artcasta, Shutterstock

 If you don’t feel comfortable bathing your cat, you can always take them to a professional pet groomer once a month to ensure their coat stays healthy and shiny.
-There’s a common misconception that pet grooming is only for dogs, but long-haired cats benefit too!
+There’s a common misconception that pet grooming is only for dogs, but long-haired cats benefit from it too!
 Don’t worry; a veteran pet groomer has seen and bathed everyone, even cats.

 Final Thoughts